-You must file the distribution report and any related materials (such as an offering memorandum, NI 43-101 technical report or offering document) with us.
+You must file the distribution report and any related materials (such as an offering memorandum, NI 43-101 technical report or offering document) with the Commission.
 The deadline for filing these materials is generally within 10 days after the distribution.
 There are some exceptions:

 - If you are an investment fund selling securities to accredited investors on an ongoing basis, beginning on June 30, 2016 you are allowed to file an annual report within 30 days of the calendar year end – that is, by January 30th.

 Method of Filing & Paying Fees

 In most cases, you must file the distribution report and any related materials (such as an offering memorandum, 43-101 technical report or offering document) with us electronically using BCSC eServices.
 Using eServices allows you to quickly and accurately prepare and file your distribution report and any related materials.
 You can save or re-assign an in-progress report, or amend a report you previously filed.
 You can also pay any required fees electronically either by credit card or by signing up for our electronic funds transfer program. eServices allows you to search for distribution reports and related materials filed by all issuers required to report distributions with the BCSC.